bsef22m056/ScholarBuzz/README.md

 - Difficulty in isolating domain boundaries
 - Risk of breaking encapsulation

-Instead of forcing artificial module separation, we adopted a **Clean Monolithic Architecture**, which offers:
+Instead of forcing module separation, we adopted a **Clean Monolithic Architecture**, which offers:
 - Clear separation of layers
 - Easy maintainability
 - Smoother development flow